-But I would say all in all the WordPress 5.0 and the Gutenberg editor introduction will be great for all the bloggers and the whole WordPress ecosystem.
+But I would say all in all the WordPress 5.0 and the Gutenberg editor introduction are great for all the bloggers and the whole WordPress ecosystem.

-It will make it so much easier and faster to build amazing content without the need of any design experience or tech know-how.
+It makes it so much easier and faster to build amazing content without the need of any design experience or tech know-how.

-And it will expand the WordPress ecosystem and bring new opportunities to developers and entrepreneurs who embrace it.
+And it expands the WordPress ecosystem and brings new opportunities to developers and entrepreneurs who embrace it.
 And an even better way to start a blog with WordPress for new creators.